juju/docs/src/en/developer-testing.md

 #### Initial test can install Amulet

-Since the tests are run in lexical order, a common pattern is to use a filename that sorts first (`00-setup` for example) which installs Juju and the Amulet Python package if not already installed and any other packages required for testing.
+Since the tests are run in lexical order, a common pattern is to use an executable file with a name that sorts first (`00-setup` for example) which installs Juju and the Amulet Python package if not already installed and any other packages required for testing.

 ```bash
 #!/bin/bash